astrodestroyergithub/CNAPP-Dashboard/README.md

-# CNAPP Dashboard
+# CnApp (Cross Network Advanced Portfolio Platform)
-The CNAPP Dashboard is a customizable interface that lets users explore categories, add or remove widgets, and search for specific tools.
+The CnApp (Cross-Network Advanced Portfolio Platform) is a customizable interface that lets users explore categories, add or remove widgets, and search for specific tools.
 It offers a flexible way to organize and view key information, adapting to user preferences for quick insights and a streamlined, personalized experience.

 **To run the dashboard application, follow these steps:**
 1. First of all clone the git repository by copying the HTTPS/SSH url of the repo, and then executing the below commmand in git bash: